-FRASER, Nelson and Margaret Kelly; William THOMPSON
+FRASER, Nelson and Margaret Kelly; Edward THOMPSON

 The Fraser family story serves to illustrate the stamina and courage of an Irish pioneer women Margaret Kelly Fraser Thompson, who would see her husband and youngest child die at young ages, but go on to also experience the family’s climb to a better life through hard work and study.
 The Canadian Dream.